Trump calls Mattis, Kelly, Bolton 'disgruntled former employees' in town hall

 "Mattis was a highly overrated general, didn't do the job, didn't do good on ISIS.
 I took over 100% of the ISIS caliphate.
 I had the people that I wanted in.
 Mattis was fired, as you know, by President Obama.
 And I fired him also," Trump said.

-Stephanopoulos noted that Mattis says he resigned, but Trump repeated that he fired Mattis.
+Stephanopoulos noted that Mattis has said he resigned, but Trump repeated that he fired Mattis.

 The president continued: "If you look at John Bolton... all he wanted to do was blow people up, he wanted to go to war with everybody.
 And frankly, I used him very nicely.
 I bring him into a room in a negotiation.
 When people saw them, they said oh, wow, he's going to go to war."